orsenthil/senthil.learntosolveit.com-deploy/posts/2016/06/26/the-man-who-knew-infinity.rst

 **How do mathematicians study Ramanujan's work when he has not left many formula proofs with his equation?**

-`Richard Borcheds`_, who is an accomplished mathematician, replied that Ramanujan's work was published in the form of series of `notebooks`_.
+{{% wikipedia article="Richard_Borcherds" %}}, who is an accomplished mathematician, replied that Ramanujan's work was published in the form of series of `notebooks`_.
 He left behind three notebooks containing almost 3000 theorems, virtually all without proof.
 The reason he could have done that is perhaps he grew up in a time when the paper was very expensive for him and he wanted to be economical.